Atlanta Unsafe Workplace Accident Lawyers

 - A worker is injured off-site while working on the unsafe premises of a third party.
 Property owners have a duty to provide a safe environment for people lawfully on their premises, including workers they have invited on their site to perform a job.
 So long as the dangerous condition that caused the accident is not a hazard the employee was there to repair, the injured worker can sue the property owner for the harm that resulted.

-Call Shiver Hamilton Campbell After a Metro Atlanta Unsafe Workplace Accident
+Call Shiver Hamilton Campbell To Speak With A Atlanta Unsafe Workplace Accident Lawyer

 The personal injury and wrongful death attorneys at Shiver Hamilton Campbell take on third-party liability cases involving accidents in unsafe workplaces throughout metro Atlanta.
 If you have been hurt in a workplace accident in Atlanta or you lost a loved one in a fatal workplace accident, call Shiver Hamilton Campbell at 404-593-0020 for a free consultation.
 We take on cases involving the most serious catastrophic injuries or wrongful death, and we fight to secure significant compensation for our clients who were hurt because of another’s negligence or wrongful conduct.